Working while studying

 The start and end dates on your visa are linked to these official term dates.

 For postgraduate students, the summer period is still considered to be term time, which means you cannot work more than 20 hours per week.
-Once the official course end date has passed (as listed on your CAS statement), and only if you have completed your course you can work full-time until your visa expires.
+Once the official course end date has passed (as listed on your CAS statement), and only if you have completed your course can you work full-time until your visa expires.
 During Easter and Christmas vacations, you can also work full-time.

 For undergraduate students, you can work full-time during the summer vacation period.
 During the Easter and Christmas holidays, you can also work full-time.